Rituraj-M50/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 ### Install Java SDK

-1. Check for Java installation and verify that the version number is v8 or higher.
+1. Check for Java installation and verify that the version number is v17 or higher.

-   Open your workstation's version of the command prompt, if not already open.
+   Open your workstation’s version of the command prompt, if not already open.
 Once the command prompt is open, use the command in Example 2. to check if your workstation currently has a version of Java installed.
-Java SDK 8 is the preferred version for these labs, however, any versions higher than that will suffice.
+Java SDK 17 is the preferred version for these labs, however, any versions higher than that will suffice.

 ```
 C:\Users\User> java -version

-java version "1.8.0_241"
+java version "18.0.2.1"

-Java(TM) SE Runtime Environment (build 1.8.0_241-b07)
+Java(TM) SE Runtime Environment (build 18.0.2.1+1-1)

-Java HotSpot(TM) 64-Bit Server VM (build 25.241-b07, mixed mode)
+Java HotSpot(TM) 64-Bit Server VM (build 18.0.2.1+1-1, mixed mode)
 ```
 *Example 2.
 Java version*

-If you do not see a version number after you submit the command, you do not have Java installed or if it shows a version less than v8, you should continue following these instructions.
+If you do not see a version number after you submit the command, you do not have Java installed or if it shows a version less than v17, you should continue following these instructions.
 The display format of the version number for Java is slightly different than what is displayed for node.js.
-With Java, the second value in the displayed version number, i.e. the "8" in Example 2. , is the version number.
-So, our example is showing Java SDK version 8.
-If you do see a version number and it is v8 or higher, you can move on to the section Install VSCode.
+The given example is showing Java SDK version 18.
+If you do see a version number and it is v17 or higher, you can move on to the section Install VSCode.

-2. If your version of Java displayed is less than v8, you need to uninstall the current version on your workstation and reinstall the correct version.
+2. If your version of Java displayed is less than v17, you need to uninstall the current version on your workstation and reinstall the correct version.
 Follow the link below to uninstall instructions that represent your workstation operating system (OS).

 -Linux: